barackm/weather-app/README.md

 # Weather App

 > The Weather App project comes at the end of the Asynchronous Javascript and APIs section of the Javascript course.
-It's a website that helps you know the weather conditions arround the world.
+It's a website that helps you know the weather conditions around the world.

 ![screenshot](./screenshot1.png)
 ![screenshot](./screenshot2.png)